Release Notes for JMRI 2.10 release

 Kevin Dickerson added a "signal group" feature, still in development.

-Many decoder definitions where changed over to use "XML Schema" instead of "DTDs" for their
+Many decoder definitions where changed over to use "XML Schema" instead of "DTDs" for their syntax checking.
+This is a technical, internal change that will allow some other updates later.
+Many decoder files got small fixes so that they were entirely in the proper format.

 Paul Bender add support for the Power manager to the Lenz XPressNet simulator.

-and to give more options to suppressing messages permanently or just this session.
+Kevin Dickerson updated the preferences manager to show icons in warning/info dialogs, and to give more options to suppressing messages permanently or just this session.

-Dan Boudreau fixed a problem in the "Apps" infrastructure that caused it to
+Dan Boudreau fixed a problem in the "Apps" infrastructure that caused it to initialize twice.

 Update of the SRCP server.

-by the computer on which it was saved.
+By suggestion of Jim Betz, the roster now includes the date and time that the entry was last saved, as reported by the computer on which it was saved.
 No checking of this value is done.

-Kevin Dickerson made a number of changes to the way that JMRI works with the eCos,
+Kevin Dickerson made a number of changes to the way that JMRI works with the eCos, mainly in the handling of roster entries and the ecos database.

-intended that this cause any changes in how it appears to look to the user, but
+The panel editor and layout editor code has been extensively reworked.
+It's not intended that this cause any changes in how it appears to look to the user, but please let us know if you see any.

-david zuhn updated the Linux start-up scripts.
+David Zuhn updated the Linux start-up scripts.

 Fixed a bug in the way the roster populates the various selected combo boxes.